w3tecch/express-typescript-boilerplate/README.md

 > The relationship between the users and pets are set and ready.
 So you can migrate your database with `npm run db:migrate`

 ### Step 5: Create a Seeder
-To generate some useful test data we need a smart factory for the pets.
+To seed some cute pets we need a smart factory.
 So open the ./src/database/factories/index.ts and add this code.
 ```
 /**
  * PET - Factory